 Governors are responsible for taking decisions which are within the powers given to the Board by Parliament under sections 18 and 19 of the Further and Higher Education Act 1992, as amended.
-A summary of those powers is set out in Appendix 6.
 If a Governor thinks that the Board is likely to exceed its powers by taking a particular decision, he or she should immediately refer the matter to the Clerk for advice.